ACTEA-Erasmus/m2c3-plc/Ad03/Subchapter06.md

 | .AL15_1       | TIA Portal library V15.1 <sup>(1)</sup> |

 <sup>1</sup> *!!
 Cannot be used as standalone file !!*

+> **Remark** : It is recommended to make backups and to save it on a secondary location so the project can be retrieved in case of lost.

 To archive the project, select the "Archive ..." command in the "Project" menu.